cappuccino/cappuccino/README.markdown

 With Cappuccino, you don't need to concern yourself with HTML, CSS, or the DOM.

+Check out a "live demo of the widgets in Cappuccino here: <https://cappuccino-testbook.5apps.com/#ThemeKitchenSink>.

 Check out some live demos and tutorials here: https://cappuccino-cookbook.5apps.com/

 For more information, see <http://cappuccino-project.org> and <https://github.com/cappuccino/cappuccino/wiki>.